bbadzioch/mth527_site/modules/schedule/_posts/1999-01-01-hw_template.markdown

 {% include note.html content='
 Students registered for MTH 527 are required to submit homework solutions typeset in LaTeX.
-Students registered for MTH 427 are strongly encouraged to use LaTeX for homework.
+MTH 427 students will receive one bonus point for each homework problem solution prepared in LaTeX (solutions that show no mathematical effort do not count).
 <br/>

 <br/>